krprasadreddy/sfdc-recipe-rest-create-envelope/README.md

  To complete this step open the following URI in a browser: https://account-d.docusign.com/oauth/authresponse_type=code&scope=signature%20impersonation&client_id=YOURKEY&redirect_uri=https://localhost.com

- Make sure we add the correct Integrator for the client_id URL parameter and also make sure the redirect_uri parameter matches with the redirect uri you have setup under the integrator key.
+ Make sure we add the correct Integrator key for the client_id URL parameter and also make sure the redirect_uri parameter matches with the redirect uri you have setup under the integrator key.

  This will open up a consent screen.
 Click Accept